MAKENTNU/web/README.md

 ## 📝 Changelog

-[View the changelog](CHANGELOG.md) to see a list of changes made to the website over time, as well as a superficial description of the release process.
+[View the changelog](CHANGELOG.md) to see a list of changes made to the website over time, as well as a high-level description of the release process.